Perry enjoys writing on diverse topics and has a wealth of knowledge about politics.

 War in 2014

-When Ukraine started its quest to join NATO, Putin ordered a buildup of Russian units along the disputed border but was always supporting the pro-Russian factions in the Ukraine.
+When Ukraine started its quest to join NATO, Putin ordered a buildup of Russian units along the disputed border but was always supporting the pro-Russian factions in Ukraine.
 These forces were armed and paid for, in some cases, by Russia.
 Most of them were militias with little real military training or police units.

-Some of the Ukraine army did have defectors.
+The Ukraine army did have defectors.
 One such rebel organization was the Donetsk People's Republic Army (DPR).
 This group had about 40,000 fighters.
 As 2014 continued, by summer, all-out war broke out and Russian artillery units just across the border poured their bombardments on the Ukrainians.
-Russia used its tactic in the Crimea, in the Ukraine, to infiltrate Spetsnaz units to the DPR to organize and train them.
+Russia used its tactic in the Crimea, in Ukraine, to infiltrate Spetsnaz units to the DPR to organize and train them.
 The Ukrainian Army was superior to them, in most cases.
 But, there were just too few of them.

 In July, the Ukrainian forces had carved out several pockets of the DPR in the Donetsk and Luhansk regions.
 Their plan to isolate them and cut their supply off from Russia was working, despite a lack of forces and frenzied DPR resistance.
 By August, the Ukrainians had encircled most of the DPR and cut their lifeline to Russia off except for Highway 21, which led from the Donetsk urban area to Russia.
 Most of the highway was controlled by DPR forces but it was a tenuous hold and one the Ukrainians cut before but lost in seesaw battles.